-I was interested to discover that taking the jitney did not, as far as I could tell, require an ID.
+I was interested to discover that taking the jitney did not, as far as I could tell, require any sort of ID.
 There was a sign over the windshield saying that all students and faculty needed to show proper identification, but nobody seemed to, and Mr. Brooke didn’t ask me (though of course he may have remembered me from my earlier trip with my employer, the distinguished alumna).

 Walking up the hill between the bus stop and the center of town, I saw two police vehicles by the Arkright house, a town police car in front and a state police van in the church parking lot next door.

 I slowed, wanting to see what I could see before I entered the scene of the crime.
 Nobody was visible on the sidewalk (apart from an elderly couple walking in my direction across the street who didn’t seem to be connected to the murder house).

 The front door of the Arkright house opened and Sheriff Rhonda stepped out, followed by two officers wearing what appeared to be state police uniforms.